ILIAS-eLearning/ILIAS/src/Refinery/CONTRIBUTING.md

   general behaviour.
 * Contact one of the coordinators in the Pull Request.
   The list of coordinators can be found [here](/src/Refinery/maintenance.json)
-* Every Pull Request with actual code changes, have to add or adapt unit tests.
+* Every Pull Request with actual code changes has to add or adapt unit tests.
+* The title of the Pull Request should be prefixed with `Refinery:`.
 * The Pull Request must pass the CI integration.
   Be aware of the currently supported PHP versions and optimize your code according to the supported versions.